awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example3.md

 1. Make sure that you have two AWS accounts and each account has one administrator as shown in the table in the preceding section\.

    1. Sign up for an AWS account, if needed\.

-      1. Open the [Amazon S3 page](https://aws.amazon.com/s3/) and choose **Create an AWS Account**\.

-      1. Follow the on\-screen instructions\.
-AWS will notify you by email when your account is active and available for you to use\.

    1. Using Account A credentials, sign in to the [IAM console](https://console.aws.amazon.com/iam/home?#home) and do the following to create an administrator user:
       + Create user *AccountAadmin* and note down security credentials\.
 For more information about adding users, see [Creating an IAM user in your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the *IAM User Guide*\.